 I am always available to help you to learn, understand, and grow as individuals.
 If your question is something that you believe may be of interest to others in the class, please post to the "Course Q&A" discussion board.
-Office hours are held virtually via CarmenZoom.
+Office hours are held in-person or can be done virtually and scheduled ahead (I will send you a link) via CarmenZoom.